 Where: 43 Nerang Street, Southport

 To put it bluntly, you haven’t lived until you’ve tasted a Randy Wallhole bagel.
-There are eight flavours to choose from which means you can eat one every day of the week (and two on Sundays).
+There are eight flavours to choose from which means you have multiple per day if you so choose.
 Go for the Pulled Bas first up, it’s got Smokey BBQ pulled beef, peri mayo and apple slaw.
 Wash it down with some of the best coffee on the Coast and be on your merry way.

 Where: 4/21 Nind Street, Southport

 A newbie amongst the Southport bunch, Boudoir Lounge is the very best spot for a tasty brunch with the girls or simply a few cocktails after work.
 Found on Como Crescent, it quickly became the go to spot for those looking for some delicious eats, in a sweet setting and with unique sips of course.
 Inside there’s also a hair and beauty bar so you can get fabulous before you head out on the town.
 Perfect.

 Where: 410/1 Como Crescent, Southport

 Whether you’re four or 40, there’s tons of fun to be had at Broadwater Parklands.
 For starters, you can sit and stare out at the yachts you’ll never set foot on.
 Then, there’s the bouncy pillow (maybe don’t go on there without a child), a kiddies train, a water playground and weekly events from theatre shows to foodie markets.
 See, fun.

 Oh donuts, how we love you.
 D Point Ten can be found on Stevens Street and, in keeping with the general donut vibe, is a little hole in the wall space pumping out the freshest of donuts we may have ever excitedly shoved into our greedy mouths.
 In all the best flavours no less.
 Go the Ferrero Rocher for sure.

 Where: 6/1 Stevens Street, Southport